Vortex-Deskware/WebSoftPy/README.md

 A: WebSoftPy is licensed under the **Apache License 2.0**.
 See the `LICENSE` file for details.

 **Q: Can I customize the title bar buttons?**
 A: Yes.
-Replace the SVG files in the `elements/` folder (`minimize.svg`, `maximize.svg`, `close.svg`) with your own—just keep the same filenames.
+Each theme has its own folder in `elements/`.
+You can edit or replace the SVGs in any theme folder (e.g., `elements/WebSoftPy Desk/minimize.svg`).
+Just keep the filenames unchanged.

 ---

 Vortex Deskware © 2025
+*WebSoftPy 2.5 Full Release | Expressional*